 Market Capitalization vs. Enterprise Value – Yield or times ratios – What is the best to use?

-When it comes to financial ratios, I am sure you know the P/E, or Price to Earnings ratio, but have you used market capitalization or enterprise value when screening stocks?
+When it comes to financial ratios, I am sure you know the P/E, or Price to Earnings ratio, but have you used or considered market capitalization or enterprise value when screening stocks?

 What about yield ratios?

 When you see a company’s P/E ratio on your broker platform, you may know it shows a company’s valuation comparing its market capitalization to its after tax profits.

 You also know what earnings before interest and taxes (EBIT) and earnings before interest, taxes, depreciation, and amortization (EBITDA) from seeing them a few times I am sure.

 But do you know these numbers can be also be used to value and compare companies you are interested in buying?